Home » Economy » 16th Finance Commission

 • Submission: Report -> President -> Parliament

-• Quasi-Judicial Powers: Hold powers similar to a civil court(based on Code of Civil Procedure 1908) for summoning witnesses and accessing documents.
+• Quasi-Judicial Powers: Hold powers similar to a civil court(based on the Code of Civil Procedure 1908) for summoning witnesses and accessing documents.

-Main Responsibilities of Finance Commission
+Main Functions of the Finance Commission

 • Defining the financial relationship between the central and state governments